Jonalex7/MOO-AL/README.md

 # Balancing the exploration–exploitation trade-off via multi-objective optimization for surrogate-based reliability analysis

-This repository presents a multi-objective optimization framework for balancing the exploration-exploitation trade-off in active learning of surrogate models for structural reliability analysis.
+This repository presents a multi-objective optimization (MOO) framework for balancing the exploration-exploitation trade-off in active learning of surrogate models for structural reliability analysis.
 Our approach computes Pareto fronts based on Gaussian process mean and uncertainty estimates, providing an optimal balance between exploration and exploitation objectives.
 We introduce different strategies for selecting samples from the Pareto front, including the knee point, compromise solution, and tailored-reliability method, as well as traditional U-function and EFF acquisition strategies for comparison via configuration flags.

 ---